What Is Enlightenment? (Foucault)

 "What Is Enlightenment?"
-(French: Qu'est-ce que les Lumières?) is the title of two texts by the philosopher Michel Foucault that deal with the meaning of enlightenment and comment on Immanuel Kant's essay "Answering the Question: What Is Enlightenment?".
+(French: Qu'est-ce que les Lumières?) is the title of two texts by the philosopher Michel Foucault that deal with the meaning of enlightenment and comment on Immanuel Kant's essay "What Is Enlightenment?"
 Both texts by Foucault have the same tenor and originate in a lecture at the Collège de France on January 5, 1983.

 "What Is Enlightenment?" is also an important contribution in Foucault's debate with Jürgen Habermas.
 The longer of the two texts first appeared 1984 as "What Is Enlightenment" in English, the shorter and sharper in content in the same year as "Qu'est-ce que les Lumières?" in Magazine littéraire.

 Publication history

 The long version was first published as "What Is Enlightenment" in English in The Foucault Reader.
 It was first published in French in 1993 in Magazine littéraire under the title "Kant et la modernité" and in 1994 in the fourth volume of Michel Foucault: Dits et Ecrits 1954–1988, edited by Daniel Defert and François Ewald.

 The short text variant appeared in 1984 in French in the Magazine littéraire and in a German translation as "What is Revolution?
 What is Enlightenment?" in Die Tageszeitung of July 2, 1984.
 This in turn appeared in English for the first time in 1988 in the anthology Politics, Philosophy, Culture under the title "The Art of Telling the Truth".